dstackai/dstack/docs/docs/reference/cli/index.md

 ### dstack gateway

 A gateway is required for running services.
-It handles ingress traffic, authentication, domain mapping, model mapping for the OpenAI-compatible endpoint, and so on.
+It handles ingress traffic, authorization, domain mapping, model mapping for the OpenAI-compatible endpoint, and so on.

 ##### dstack gateway list